MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

 .. py:function:: apsimNGpy.core.config.get_apsim_bin_path()

-   Returns the path to the apsim bin folder from either auto-detection or from the path already supplied by the user through the apsimNgp config.ini file in the user home dir_path. the location folder is called The function is silent does not raise any exception but return empty string in all cases
+   Returns the path to the apsim bin folder from either auto-detection or from the path already supplied by the user through the apsimNGpy config.ini file in the user home directory.

-   :return:
+   This function is silent does not raise any exception but return empty string in all cases if bin_path is empty or was not found.

    Example::